0xadada/0xadada.github.io/_drafts/2018-05-01-against-facebook.md

 > Distraction could be described as a phenomenon in which you connect, inadvertently or absentmindedly, to more things than you intended.
 The noise drowns out the signal.
 (Solnit, 2018).

-A much better way of learning about current affairs is to step away from the hourly, daily, weekly media cycle, and read books.
-Books benefit from the perspective of time, which results in more settled and established facts with increased depth of analysis.
-If our goal is to have a wider perspective, and a balanced understanding of the major forces at work in the world, our best bet is from reading _good_ books.

 A practical approach for a healthy relationship with the media we consume is to create distance between ourselves and the media that surrounds us on a daily basis.
 Distance creates an opportunity to gain new perspectives on the media (and life in general.)
 This distance reduces the influence of these platforms, and creates a space for our ideas and imagination to flourish.

 Idleness and imagination is essential to our wellbeing, it’s the wellspring of mental clarity, and the backstop for memory.
 Take a few minutes each day to cultivate idleness and some mental space.
+Step away from the hourly, daily, weekly media cycle, and read books instead.
+Books benefit from the perspective of time, which results in more settled and established facts with increased depth of analysis.
+If our goal is to have a wider perspective, and a balanced understanding of the major forces at work in the world, our best bet is from reading _good_ books.

 This essay gives us the task of avoiding contact with the mundane, cheap, and ephemeral media that surrounds us on a daily basis; to avoid having our attention distracted, redirected, exploited, and abused against our own interests.
 We should ignore those things that bring no happiness or value to our lives.
 Instead, we should focus our attention on our imagination, quality thought, friends and family, idleness; on things that matter.
 We should explore effective ways to reclaim clarity of thought, and autonomy of attention.